PaulWheatcroft/CarpBuzz/README.md

 - As someone who wants to go carp fishing, who is registered to the site, I can leave a review of a fishery
     - I can edit my review at a later date
-    - I can delete my review
+    - I can delete my reviews
 - As someone who wants to go carp fishing, who is registered to the site, I can log the fish I catch on a fishing trip to one of the fisheries in the directory
-- As an administrator of the site, I can add new fisheries to the directory
-- I can amend existing fishery entries
+    - I can amend this report at a later dade
-    - I can delete fisheries from the directory
+    - I can delete my reports

 >
 > Administrator
 >
+- As an administrator of the site, I can add new fisheries to the directory
+- As an administrator of the site,I can amend existing fishery entries
+- As an administrator of the site,I can delete fisheries from the directory
 - An administrator of the site, I can moderate fishery reviews when notified by someone who uses the “report review” function.
     - I can deleted the review
+    - I can remove the review from moderation should it be OK to do so
+- As an administrator of the site, I can view any messages that have been sent using the contact form

 ## Design Choices